aimeesands/AAD116/Journal.md

 ####Friday Seminar

 In our Friday seminar we were given an introduction on two essential tools used to edit text and code with.
 Every Interaction designer should know what these tools are as they are very important in our field.
+The tools we are now using are Atom to create Markdown Files.

 ###Week 2
 =========